As we prepare for the 2026 season, the team at the Booker Prizes reflects on their favourite winners from years gone by

 What I love about this story is the total escapism it provides.
 I didn’t get my degree at Oxford, I’m not a young gay man and I was still in primary school in the crazy days of 1980s London, yet this book totally absorbed me into the world of Nick Guest and the fabulously wealthy and connected Fedden family.
 It’s a great book for making you feel envious of a world of politics, power and parties but as the story progresses the lies, trauma and general nastiness make you glad that it’s a world you’re only temporarily inhabiting as the slightly voyeuristic reader.
 The Line of Beauty still feels painfully contemporary, in that nothing much has changed in that world – certainly not for the better.

-Sinéad Sillars, Digital producer
+Sinéad Sillars, Digital Producer

 Buy the book